ChristianDarr-personal/device-onvif-camera/doc/auto-discovery.md

 # Auto Discovery
-There are two methods that the device service can use to discover and add ONVIF compliant cameras, WS-Discovery and netscan.
+There are two methods that the device service can use to discover and add ONVIF compliant cameras using WS-Discovery, multicast and netscan.

 ## How does WS-Discovery work?